- Written by Dr.Mehmet Demircioglu

 The donor area decides how ambitious a hair transplant can safely be.
 A patient may want a dense hairline, strong temples, and crown coverage, but the donor area may not be able to support all of these goals at once.

-This is where many misunderstandings begin.
-Patients look at the recipient area and ask how many grafts are needed, but I must also look at how many grafts can be safely harvested.
+Many misunderstandings begin here.
+Patients look at the recipient area and ask how many grafts are needed, but the safe harvest limit matters just as much.

 A responsible plan balances two sides of the scalp.
 The front must look natural, and the back must not be sacrificed to create that look.